olivertiessen/.dotfiles/README.md

 # My Dotfiles

 This repository contains my personal configuration files (dotfiles) for Debian-based systems.
-The setup is minimal, does not require nerd fonts, and is designed to work out-of-the-box.
-A configuration with nerdfonts and more complex steps will be covered in a seperate branch.
+The setup is designed to work out-of-the-box on all systems without further interventions.

+However, tmux may display missing symbols if your terminal is not configured to use Nerd Fonts.
+This configuration step must be done manually and cannot be automated.

 ## Quick Start